RiccardoCherchi/RiccardoCherchi/README.md

 # Hi, I'm Riccardo😺

-I'm an 19-years-old passionate developer, curious about new technologies always trying to improve myself.
+I'm a 20-year-old passionate developer with a curious about new technologies, always striving to improve and evolve.
+As a dedicated cybersecurity enthusiast, I actively participate in various Capture The Flag (CTF) competitions with my team, [Pwnissa](https://ctftime.org/team/386813).
+I was selected to join the (cyberchallenge)[https://cyberchallenge.it/] program and became part of a 6-member team that competed in the Attack/Defence CTF finals in Turin, Italy.
+Our team achieved the 7th place out of 40 teams across the country.
+My main focus during the competition has been on web hacking and infrastructure.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](www.linkedin.com/in/riccardo-cherchi-2847b0181/)